-Airmic has raised concern over conflicts of interest in brokers’ business models, calling for more transparency over how intermediaries operate and are remunerated.
+Airmic has raised concern over broker conflict of interest and remuneration, calling for more transparency over how intermediaries operate and are paid.

-In a report to be published later this month, Airmic urges buyers to ensure they better understand how their brokers are paid and asks the market to work with members to allay their fears.
+In a new report, Airmic urges buyers to ensure they better understand how their brokers are paid and asks the market to work with members to allay their fears.

-The association flags potential conflicts of interest over broker remuneration, highlighting the use of facilities and broker relationships with certain insurers as key areas of concern.
+The association flags potential conflicts of interest over broker remuneration, highlighting insurance services brokerage (ISB), the use of facilities and broker relationships with certain insurers as key areas of concern.

-The report warns that there is rising concern among Airmic members over broker remuneration agreements.
-Broker conflict of interest and remuneration models was a top three concern in Airmic’s latest member survey.
+The report explains that there is rising concern among Airmic members over broker remuneration agreements.
+Broker conflict of interest and remuneration models constituted a top three concern in Airmic’s latest member survey.
 The association explained that members are unclear about the growing range of services provided by brokers to insurers and how they are paid for this work.

 The report – which is based on discussions with buyers, brokers and insurers – notes that as brokers look to deliver more on relatively static income from clients, there has been a shift towards increased remuneration from insurers.